2023 Scottish National Party leadership election: Independence

-The SNP's strategy for achieving Scottish independence, the central goal of the party, is expected to be one of the main issues in the leadership campaign.
+The SNP's strategy for achieving Scottish independence, the central goal of the party, was expected to be one of the main issues in the leadership campaign.
 There was considerable opposition within the party towards Sturgeon's plan to treat the next UK general election in Scotland as a de facto referendum on independence.

-Regan has been the most aggressive in her approach.
-She has said she would treat all future elections, to the Scottish or UK Parliaments, as de facto referendums.
+Regan was the most aggressive in her approach.
+She said she would treat all future elections, to the Scottish or UK Parliaments, as de facto referendums.
 If parties supporting Scottish independence received more than 50% of the vote in any future election, Regan argues that this would be a mandate to open negotiations with the UK government on Scottish independence, without a standalone referendum being required.
 Forbes and Yousaf have both focused on making the case for independence and growing support.
-Forbes also pledged to transfer the power to call a referendum from the UK Parliament to the Scottish Parliament within three months of winning a majority at the next Westminster election, although she has not explained how.
+Forbes also pledged to transfer the power to call a referendum from the UK Parliament to the Scottish Parliament within three months of winning a majority at the next Westminster election, although she did not explain how.

-All three candidates have said that in the event of a hung Parliament after the next United Kingdom general election, they would be open to supporting a Labour minority government in return for the transfer to the Scottish Parliament of the power to hold a new referendum on independence (the Labour leader, Starmer, has said he would not agree to such a deal under any circumstances).
+All three candidates said that in the event of a hung Parliament after the 2024 United Kingdom general election, they would be open to supporting a Labour minority government in return for the transfer to the Scottish Parliament of the power to hold a new referendum on independence.
+Labour leader Keir Starmer said he would not agree to such a deal under any circumstances.